wahibhaq/wahibhaq.github.io/_posts/2016-02-29-ultimate-resources-android-dev.md

 fb-img: http://wahibhaq.com/img/blog/posts/ultimate-android-resources/droid-avatar-cotton.jpg
 ---

-**I have compiled a list for myself which includes resources which are pretty handy for Android Developers.**
+**I have compiled a list for myself which includes resources which can be pretty handy for Android Developers.**

 _Note : This is an on-going list and I will keep updating it !_
 <br><br>